-At The Grove City Center for Dentistry, we construct veneers can hide cracked teeth, chipped teeth, gaps in teeth, crooked teeth, or stained teeth.
+At The Grove City Center for Dentistry, we construct dental veneers to hide gaps and cracked, chipped, crooked or stained teeth.

 Porcelain veneers are thin shells of porcelain that are bonded over your teeth that create a new appearance to your smile.

 The Dental Veneers Procedure at The Grove City Center for Dentistry